svaditya/svaditya.github.io/_posts/2017-03-13-how-to-build-machine-learning-models-in-Python.md

 ---

 Hello All, This is my first machine learning experiment in Python and I am really excited to explore this path.
-In this post I will build a simple machine learning model using the popular [iris](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set availabel in the csv format.
+In this post I will build a simple machine learning model using the popular [iris](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set available in the csv format.

 ### Loading libraries